Philharmonie de Paris: Philharmonie 1

 View from the Belvedere on the roof.

 Philharmonie 1 (part of the Philharmonie de Paris), a new 2400-seat symphony hall, is a project whose construction had been postponed for about twenty years, to complete the Cité de la Musique.

-On 6 March 2006 the French minister of Culture and communication Renaud Donnedieu de Vabres, the mayor of Paris Bertrand Delanoë, and the director of the Cité de la Musique, Laurent Bayle, announced the beginning of the construction at a press conference concerning the reopening of the Salle Pleyel, now associated with the Museum.
+The beginning of the construction was announced on 6 March 2006 at a press conference concerning the reopening of the Salle Pleyel (now associated with the Museum), by the French Minister of Culture and Communication Renaud Donnedieu de Vabres, the mayor of Paris Bertrand Delanoë, and the director of the Cité de la Musique Laurent Bayle.

-In April 2007, the renowned architect Jean Nouvel won the design competition for the building.
+The renowned French architect Jean Nouvel won the design competition for the building in April 2007.
 He brought in Brigitte Métra as his partner, along with Marshall Day Acoustics (room acoustics design) and Nagata Acoustics (peer-review and scale model study) and dUCKS Scéno (scenography).

-The cost of construction, expected to be €170 million, was shared by the national government (45 per cent), the Ville de Paris (45 per cent), and the Région Île-de-France (10 per cent), but the final cost was around €386 million ($ million) and the hall finally opened on 14 January 2015.
+An initially expected cost of 170 million Euros for the construction was shared by the national government with 45 per cent, the Ville de Paris with 45 per cent, and the Région Île-de-France with 10 per cent; while the final cost was around 386 million Euros ($ million) and the hall finally opened on 14 January 2015.

 From the Belvedere on the roof where the Eiffel Tower can be seen a path snakes downward to the park.

-The acoustic and architectural characteristics of the main concert hall have been described as "retaining a real sense of intimacy.
-This is achieved by various floating balconies that enable even the farthest spectator to be only 36 yards away from the conductor."
+The acoustic and architectural characteristics of the main concert hall have been described as "retaining a real sense of intimacy" which is "achieved by various floating balconies that enable even the farthest spectator to be only 36 yards away from the conductor."

 The first season of the Philharmonie de Paris started in January 2015.
 The purpose of the season was to reach out to new audiences by providing musical creation and a varied repertory in classical music, dance, jazz, world music and contemporary music.
 On weekends, a diverse program of affordably-priced events and activities was offered each with a theme (such as the Love Stories weekend in February, David Bowie in early March or Paco de Lucia tribute weekend in May).